GTM members benefits:

 Ben is a SME, Carbon & Emerging Technology, for Wood Mackenzie's Energy Transition Practice.
 Previously at Wood Mackenzie, Ben was a senior solar analyst specializing in PV systems and balance-of-systems components.
 Before joining Wood Mackenzie Power & Renewables, Ben worked in China and the U.S. in cleantech manufacturing and for the National Renewable Energy Laboratory.
 Ben holds a bachelor’s degree in East Asian studies from Skidmore College and a master’s degree in international environmental policy from the Middlebury Institute of International Studies.

-Adam Gerza is the Chief Operating Officer at Energy Toolbase, an industry leading software platform that specializes in modeling and proposing the economics of solar + storage projects.
-Adam has worked in the cleantech industry for 11 years, having spent much of his time studying the effect of utility rate designs and Net Metering frameworks on the economics of DER projects.
+Adam Gerza is the VP of Business Development at Energy Toolbase, an industry leading software platform that specializes in modeling and proposing the economics of solar + storage projects.
+Adam has worked in the solar + storage industry for 12 years, working in various project development and policy related roles.
+Adam has spent most of his cleantech career studying the effect of utility rate designs and net energy metering frameworks on the economics of distributed energy projects.
 Prior to solar, Adam traded energy commodities for a natural gas trading company and a hedge fund.
 He has a B.S. in finance from the University of Southern California.

 Mark Goodreau is Director of Sales at Yaskawa – Solectria Solar.
 A 10-year veteran of the solar industry, Mark has held senior management positions with leading PV equipment manufacturers and PV syste integrators.
 He began his career in the semiconductor industry at Texas Instruments, and holds an MBA from Dartmouth College and an MS in Electrical Engineering from the University of New Hampshire.

 Terry Grant is Managing Partner and head of the solar market practice for Marathon Capital.
 He is based in San Francisco and focuses on the power, alternative energy and energy technology sectors.